Our Treatment Process

 The City of Dayton, Division of Water Reclamation (previously Waste Water Treatment) prevents and controls sanitary water pollution to the Great Miami River, working around the clock, 24 hours a day, 365 days a year, year after year since 1929.
 The Division of Water Reclamation serves the City of Dayton and the region, including a large part of Montgomery County which includes Trotwood, Northridge, Riverside, Harrison Township, parts of Randolph Township, Oakwood, Kettering, Greene County, Moraine, and Wright Patterson Air Force Base.
 The staff of 71 full time employees serves 340,000 people, businesses, and industries by providing for disposal and treatment of all their collective wastewater discharges.
 The wastewater is treated to remove pollutants to a high degree of purity that meets or exceeds Ohio EPA issued permit requirements before it is discharged to the Great Miami River.

 Odors are a common but unwelcome side effect of wastewater treatment.
-A new odor control facility consisting of a packed tower scrubber was installed in 1993 to address odor complaints from neighbors of the WWTP.
+A new odor control facility consisting of a packed tower scrubber was installed in 1993 to address odor complaints from neighbors of the WRF.
 This new facility replaced a smaller mist scrubber facility and increased air handling capacity 10 times.
 Odors are controlled through the containment of odors at the weir overflow areas of primary settling basins and subsequent evacuation and treatment with bleach and caustic in the packed tower scrubber.
 Collection system odors are also controlled by the addition of hydrogen peroxide at the Longworth and Westwood Pump Stations.

 Water Reclamation Plant